BsaibesT/bsaibest.github.io/_projects/6_project.md

 ---
 layout: page
-title: project 6
+title: Woodworking
-description: a project with no image
+description: No that's not blood, why would you think that?
 img:
 importance: 4
 category: fun